-Without a doubt everyone who uses a computer will have come across a compressed archive at some point, most likely in the form of a ZIP file.
-The ZIP archive is the most well known archive format around today even though there are other compression formats such as 7zip and RAR that give better compression ratios and smaller file sizes.
-Even Microsoft recognized the popularity of ZIP archives and started to include support for it in Windows starting from Windows 98/ME.
+Everyone who uses a computer will have come across a compressed archive at some point, most likely in the form of a ZIP file.
+The ZIP archive is the most well known archive format around today even though there are other compression formats like 7Z and RAR that give better compression ratios and smaller file sizes.
+Even Microsoft started to include support for ZIP archives in Windows starting from Windows 98/ME.

-Although not as widespread, other compression formats have become very popular in recent years because they can compress large files or large numbers of files better than ZIP, and this leads to a simple problem of Windows not being able to read these files by default.
-If you want to convert other archives to ZIP so they can be read by just about every Windows user, you need 3rd party software.
+Other compression formats have become more popular in recent years because they can compress files better than ZIP.
+This leads to a problem of Windows not being able to read these files by default.
+If you want to convert other archives to ZIP so they can be read by just about every Windows user, you need third party software.
 If you want to convert your ZIP files to other formats to save on space, you also have to use other methods.

-To convert from one format to another isn’t difficult and you can install an archiver, extract the files and re-compress them to the new format.
-There are other ways to convert from one archive format to another though, here’s a few to look at.
-1. Convert the Archive using an Online Service
+To convert from one format to another isn’t difficult and you could extract the files and re-compress them to the new format with an archiver.
+There are quicker ways to convert from one archive format to another though, here are some to look at.

 2. Convert between Archive Formats Using an Archiver

 You would think just about every archiving program would have a built in option to quickly convert between different formats.
 Oddly though, many archivers don’t offer this ability.
 There are a few around that can convert between archive formats, they include Peazip, NCH Express Zip, Haozip, and WinRAR.